sparvu/kb/README.md

 ## Industries
+Kronometrix Intelligent Objects, are made of data neurons.
 The data neurons map and describe data from different industries, currently handling ICT, meteorology and environmental monitoring.
 We are working heavily to add different objects from industrial IOT.